acuariano/RepData_PeerAssessment1/PA1_template.md

 Intervals with fewer steps are better represented.

 ## Are there differences in activity patterns between weekdays and weekends?

-# Convert "date" column to date for use by function weekdays
+Convert "date" column to date for use by function weekdays

-# Classify weekdays
+Classify weekdays
-# Plot

 ```r
 merged$date <- as.Date(merged$date)